 The staff consist of full-time and part-time licensed psychologists and contractual consultants who conduct testing and prepare reports for the Court.
-Staff is available for consultations with attorneys, hearing officers, caseworkers and Friend of the Court family counselors.
+Staff are available for consultations with attorneys, hearing officers, caseworkers and Friend of the Court family counselors.
 They also present expert testimony as required.

 What to expect

 Psychological evaluations usually consist of an interview and the administration of a number of psychological tests.
 The psychologist doing the evaluation will also review the court file and other documents as appropriate, will speak with individuals familiar with the person being evaluated and will consult with the caseworker or family counselor assigned to the case.